jenkinsci/job-dsl-plugin/docs/Home.md

 ## Release Notes
 * 1.78 (unreleased)
+  * Close all streams that are passed into `userContent`
   * Increased the minimum supported Jenkins version to 2.176
   * Removed anything that has been deprecated in 1.76, see [Migration](Migration#migrating-to-176)
   * Removed anything that has been deprecated in 1.72, see [Migration](Migration#migrating-to-172)